-With the RankBrain AI playing a larger role in determining your performance on Google’s search engine results page (and changing the nature of SEO), the scramble to share content and get backlinks is becoming less and less pressing.
+With the RankBrain AI, the BERT algorithm and other changes playing a larger role in determining your performance on Google’s search engine results page (and changing the nature of SEO), the scramble to share content and get backlinks is becoming less and less pressing.
 That being said, sharing content to relevant platforms remains a core part of any successful digital marketing strategy.
 The major social media sites like Facebook, LinkedIn, Instagram, LinkedIn and Google+ should feature regularly in your content strategy, to boost visibility, increase brand awareness, and improve your search engine performance to boost organic traffic.
 There are many other platforms available online to share your content, though.
-Are you overlooking these 5 in your content marketing strategies?
+Are you overlooking these 6 in your content marketing strategies?

 Hacker News is a social news submission site with a focus on technology, computer science and entrepreneurship.
 It is run by Y Combinator, an investment fund and startup incubator.
 Of particular use is the Y Combinator Bookmarklet, which can be dragged into your browser’s toolbar for easy sharing to Hacker News

 Despite being overshadowed by bigger social media platforms like Facebook, Instagram and Twitter, you should not be ignoring Tumblr.
 With 445 million accounts and a global Alexa ranking ranging between 50 and 60, this is no second-tier social media player.
 This subsidiary of Yahoo! and Verizon still offers dofollow links for SEO juice.